StephanHartig/security_docs/README.md

 # security_docs
+This repository contains all security publications with one folder for each edition.
-This is the folder for the openCryptoki 3.17 edition
+For example, folder l317oc01 is for the openCryptoki 3.17 publication.